Lamb Giouvetsi Recipe – Greek Special

 Recipe Notes :

-Orzo Tip: Stir orzo once during baking to prevent sticking and ensure even cooking.
+Orzo Cooking Tip: Stir the orzo halfway through baking to ensure even cooking and prevent sticking.